K2 Network

 K2 Network, Inc. was an American producer and publisher of video games based in Irvine, California.

 It pioneered the use of the free-to-play (or "freemium") business model among North American and European MMO game publishers in 2004.

 On July 5, 2012, the company merged with Reloaded Games, and the merged entity ceased its K2 Network branded operations.

 History

 K2 Network was founded in 2001 on the belief that "the community experience of Massively Multiplayer Online Games (MMOGs) will become one of the most significant forms of entertainment in the 21st century."
 The company initially licensed games created by Korean development studios, and localized and serviced those games in North America, South America and Europe via its portal GamersFirst.com.
-In 2007, the company raised $16m USD in a Series-B financing round led by Intel Capital.
+In 2007, the company raised US$16m in a Series-B financing round led by Intel Capital.

 Licensed MMOs

 K2 Network's licensed titles included Knight Online World for which it acquired the Western territory rights in 2003 and began publishing operations in 2004, ceasing operations in May 2012.
 The game grew quickly to more than 40,000 concurrent players and proved especially popular in Turkey where K2 Network monetized the game using its network of ESN code resellers.
 K2 Network also licensed and published MU Online, War Rock and Sword 2.